joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 # Hi there, my name is Joyce Wang (王心怡).

 I was born and raised in Beijing.
-At the moment, I am an undergrad studying Computer Science and Drama (Video and Media Design track) at Carnegie Mellon University.
+Recently I graduated from Carnegie Mellon University, where I studied Computer Science and Drama.

 This fall, I will be joining [Schmidt Futures](https://schmidtfutures.com/) as an Associte Product Manager.

 I adore writing, museums, new environments, and being active.
 My family and friends are the most important part of my life.
 Often finding myself between various cultural and intellectual spaces, I try to find a balance between different parts of my identity and live as honestly as I can.